hmxmilohax/rb3-pc/pages/english/instruments/list/main.md

 Pro Tips:
 * If you need to bind multiple instruments, _you must set them on different ports_ (Player 1, Player 2, etc).
 * **PlayStation 3 guitars and drums for the Rock Band series are plug and play and require no additional setup.
 DO NOT MAP THEM!**
-* If your controller isn't being detected, click "Refresh".
+* If your controller isn't being detected, click "`Refresh`".
 If that doesn't solve it, restart RPCS3.

-Once you've finished configuring, **remember to click "Save".**
+Once you've finished configuring, **remember to click "`Save`".**

 ## Instrument List